Autodesk App Store - Information for 3ds Max Developers

 - Your product must work with any higher tiered version of the 3ds Max product.
 For example if your application works with the 3ds Max Suites, it must also work with the standard version of 3ds Max.

-- HTML help page: The documentation information you provide as part of the submission process is used to populate a standard, auto-generated HTML page.
+- HTML help page: The documentation information you provide as part of the submission process is used to create a standard-HTML page.
 This information must allow the user to quickly understand how to use your product.
 You can reference additional information (for example, additional help files posted on your website) from this standard documentation.
-The auto-generated HTML page will be populated using information you provide when submitting your product to the store – you will be prompted to supply it as part of the submission process.
+The auto-generated HTML page will be created using information you provide when submitting your product to the store – you will be prompted to supply it as part of the submission process.

 - Ready to run: Your product must be "ready to run" as soon as it's installed.
 It must not require the user to manually copy or register files, or manually edit 3ds Max settings (such as support paths).